Discover more from Polemics

 Andrew Looney - The Timothy Leary of game designers.
 Games are meant to be played under the influence and to “open the mind.”

-Anita Dalton - Fringe editor that collect works of fiction ignored by the book industry and normie liberals.
+Anita Dalton - Fringe editor who collects works of fiction ignored by the book industry and normie liberals.

 Antoine d'Agata - Cool photographer.